 - A stretched rectum that comes out of the anus (rectal prolapse)

 - Uncoordinated tightening of the pelvic floor muscles that slows blood flow to the rectum

 - Attempts to manually remove impacted stool

-- Intussusception, which occurs when part of the intestine slides inside another part
+- When one part of the intestine slides inside another part (intussusception)